nemtallahdaher/vm-portgroup-segment/README.md

 A file called cluster.txt is created in your Documents directory and it will keep track of completed clusters.
 You can edit this file if you would like to act on a cluster again.

-there are 2 script files:
+there are 2 script files that will do the same thing but work differently:

 vmseg.ps1 works on each VM and each interface at one time.
 This is a little slow and inefficient.